History of pizza: Pizza in Canada

-Some of Canada's successful pizza brands include Boston Pizza and Pizza Pizza.
+Some of Canada's pizza brands include Boston Pizza and Pizza Pizza.
 Boston Pizza, also known as BP's in Canada, and "Boston's – the Gourmet Pizza" in the United States and Mexico, is one of Canada's largest franchising restaurants.
 The brand has opened over 325 locations across Canada and 50 locations in Mexico and the US.
 The first Boston Pizza location was opened in Edmonton, Alberta, in 1964, and operated under the name "Boston Pizza & Spaghetti House", with locations still opening across the nation.

 Pizza Pizza, and its subsidiary chain Pizza 73 in Western Canada, are among Canada's largest domestic brands based in Ontario.
 To date, they have over 500 locations nationwide and fill more than 29 million orders annually.